 Many of our users come to ChangeTower in search of a website monitoring solution for their password-protected websites.
 While your browser inherently recognizes you when browsing your sites, website monitoring services are essentially going to be monitoring your webpages in ‘incognito’ mode and oftentimes need to get past a login screen in order to get to the content you’d like to check for changes.

-ChangeTower’s auto-login features enables users to utilize our basic authentication tool to securely store their user name and password so that the web monitoring system can submit those each time is crawls the page to ensure that it can get past the login modal and check the webpage’s content for changes.
+ChangeTower’s auto-login features enable users to utilize our basic authentication tool to securely store their user name and password so that the web monitoring system can submit those each time it crawls the page to ensure that it can get past the login modal and check the web page’s content for changes.
 While this option works for most websites, it does struggle a little with SPA applications (which is why we launched Option 2 – see below!).